bladh/rts/README.md

 This should let players do sneaky vision plays, skirting the enemies vision with a forward infantry scout and gather information their opponent would not have.
-Since having units close together should impact their *visibility* value it should discourage players to move around their army in big blobs, because this would make their army movements very visible to their opponents.
+Since having units close together should impact their *visibility* modifier it should discourage players to move around their army in big blobs, because this would make their army movements very visible to their opponents.
+Also consider that this visibility modifier keeps stacking with more units - if the opponent would mass up a large force of heavy tanks, your infantry may even sense their movements from further away than they can actually see.

 Helicopters give you a lot of vision, very quickly.
 Their downside is that they are very visible, so your opponent would know that you know what they're doing.